Belmont Books

+History

 Belmont was formed by John L. Goldwater, Louis Silberkleit, Maurice Coyne, the co-founders of Archie Comics, who also ran the pulp magazine publisher Columbia Publications.
 When Columbia was shut down in 1960 (due to the demise of the pulp industry), Goldwater, Silberkleit, and Coyne immediately formed Belmont Books.
 According to the son of one of the founders, the name of the company came from Belmont Park, as the owners were fans of horse racing.

 Belmont's initial offerings were four titles — a Western, a mystery, a science fiction book, and a detective book.
-Once they got going, Belmont published about 12 titles per month, with print runs of between 30,000–70,000 copies.
+Once they got going, Belmont published about 12 titles per month, with print runs of between 30,000 and 70,000 copies.
 Rather than bookstores, their books were sold in railroad stations, airports, bus terminals, drug stores, and the lobbies of office buildings and hotels.

-From 1962–1965, Belmont published a number of science fiction anthologies, all edited by Ivan Howard, that featured content from the pulp magazines Science Fiction, Future Fiction, Science Fiction Quarterly, and Dynamic Science Fiction, all of which had been published by Belmont co-owner Louis Silberkleit.
+From 1962 to 1965, Belmont published a number of science fiction anthologies, all edited by Ivan Howard, that featured content from the pulp magazines Science Fiction, Future Fiction, Science Fiction Quarterly, and Dynamic Science Fiction, all of which had been published by Belmont co-owner Louis Silberkleit.

 Beginning in 1963, Belmont published nine updated The Shadow novels.
 The first one, Return of The Shadow, was by Walter B. Gibson.
-The remaining eight, published from 1964–1967, were written by Dennis Lynds under the pen name "Maxwell Grant."
+The remaining eight, published from 1964 to 1967, were written by Dennis Lynds under the pen name "Maxwell Grant."

 From 1969 to 1970, Belmont published a series of sword and sorcery novels by Gardner Fox, featuring the barbarian character Kothar.

 The firm merged with Tower Publications (the parent company of Tower Comics) in 1971, forming Belmont Tower, under which name it continued publishing from 1971 through 1980.